-Date

-Return the completed form to the main office no later than 15 days from the first day of school.
+Date: Return the completed form to the main office no later than 15 days from the first day of school.
 IIBGC-AR - Web Policy Student Information Opt-Out

-Code: KLD-ARAdopted: 8/14/89

-Readopted: 3/8/99, 5/11/15
+Sw veet Home HOOL DISTRICT Adopted: 3/8/99, 5/11/15

-Orig.
-Code(s): AR 9341

-Public Complaints about District Personnel
+Public Complaints about District Personn el

-Name of employee compian nt is against:
+1. Name of employee complaint is against:

-Name of student (if student is involved):
+2. Name of student (if student is involved):

-When did action take place?
-Date:
+3. Age of student: When did action take place?
+Date: Tim ie:

-Location of incident.
+4. Location of incident:

-What is the nature of your c oncern? (be specific.)
+5. What is the nature of your concern? (be specific.)